 The resulting cascade of questions is of lasting topicality: "What about God and his sovereignty if modern man's experience of freedom is right?
 What about the required autonomy of man, if God is God in essence?
 Does God really work if man has the initiative and creative power that modernity claims?
 And can man act and create when God is at work?

 If the world is what science and philosophy see it to be, can God work in history?
 Can He then lead providence and be Lord of grace?
 Can He enter history and become man?
 Can He establish a foundation in it that faces human things with divine authority, the Church?
 And again: Can man have a genuine relationship with God if the Church has authority?
-Can the individual come to God in truthfulness if the church has authority?
+Can the individual come to God in truthfulness if the Church is for everyone?

 These and similar problems are reflected in the religious life of the time.